Is Probate Needed?

 Q: Why is probate necessary?

-A: An estate is probated for the following reasons:
+An estate is probated for the following reasons:

-- to protect the property of the estate,
+- to protect the estate’s property,

 - to pay debts and taxes,